-We like to extend a warm Bowhill welcome to all visitors.
 We have one wheelchair available for use; which you can request when you book your tour in the gift shop or in advance by calling 01750 22204.

 If you use a wheelchair you might find that the historic construction of our buildings and the nature of the countryside affects your access to some parts of the Estate as follows.
 Please see the Access Statement for more detailed information.

-Bowhill House – regular public tours
+Bowhill House – guided tours

 You can access all the public rooms on the guided tour by wheelchair except the Old Chapel, which has four narrow steps up to it.